 Ultimately, it can’t hurt to give your pet a high-quality, well-rounded colostrum and turmeric-based allergy support chew as they do more than just help with symptoms of allergies.
 A supplemental chew that can help with allergies may help keep their immune system in tip-top shape for overall health.

 There are plenty of options out there for dogs suffering from allergies.
 Though Benadryl (or any other brand of diphenhydramine HCL) isn’t the be-all and end-all for relieving allergy symptoms, it can be an effective option for dog health as long as you consult your vet and give your dog the recommended dosage.

-To learn more about easing your pet’s allergies the natural way, check out Pet Honesty’s delicious and health-conscious treats with all the allergy-fighting ingredients your dog needs to live well.
+To learn more about supporting your pet’s allergies the natural way, check out Pet Honesty’s delicious and health-conscious supplements with all the allergy-fighting ingredients your dog needs to live well.